Scottish Dog Breeds

 The legend goes that Polish sheepdogs were abandoned on Scottish shores in the 16th century and bred with local dogs to create the Bearded Collie.

 They may have actually been part of a trade between a Polish and Scottish Merchant who saw their abilities and wanted to breed them with their own breeds.
-Either way, they are still excellent working dogs today.
+Either way, they are still excellent working dogs today, and are often now found as loving family pets too.

 Scottish Terrier